-I once wrote up playing card-sized OD&D character sheets that included three guidelines to remember when role-playing that character.
+I once wrote up playing card-sized OD&D character sheets that included three guidelines to remember when role-playing characters.
 Some were distilled down from the “code of honor” rules in other games (probably GURPS).
-Most played into tropes, but I still like them…
+Most were tropes, but I still like them…

-2. Never flinch before hardships; pain is only weakness leaving the body.
+2. Never flinch before hardships, as pain is only weakness leaving the body.

-3. Face death before dishonor, treat your word with care and keep all promises.
+3. Face death before dishonor, treating your word with care, and keeping all promises.

-1. Promote how the Faith can reward mortals.
+1. Promote how the Faith rewards the faithful.

 2. Allow no heretic or infernal threat to survive.

-1. Your only true family are fellow thieves.
+1. Remember your only true family members are fellow thieves.

 3. Keep the whereabouts of accomplices secret.

-1. Do not reveal arcane truths to those who would hinder pursuit of such knowledge or corrupt its practices.
+1. Conceal arcane secrets from those who hinder knowledge or corrupt magical practices.

-3. All spirits crave something for which they are willing to bargain.
+3. Exploit that all spirits crave something for which they are willing to bargain.

-1. Never linger long with fellow rangers: Search for yourself and never let others make your path for you.
+1. Never linger long with fellow rangers: Search for yourself and let no one else make your path for you.

-2. Walk the wilds silently in order to find those lost, aid those in peril, and slay the giantkind.
+2. Walk the wilds silently, find those lost, aid those in peril, and slay the giantkind.

-3. Show gratitude to the bounty of nature and the balance among living things.
+3. Show gratitude to nature’s bounty and the balance among living things.

-3. Honor sacred life in all your actions.
+3. Be mindful of sacred life in all your actions.

-1. Your worth comes from your strength in arms, your cunning, your people’s blood and the aid of your primal gods.
-Honor them well.
+1. Show how your worth comes from your strength in arms, your cunning, your people’s blood, and the aid of your primal gods.

 2. Put family above tribe, tribe above all others.

-3. Wounds heal, but shame is eternal: An insult to honor is far worse than injury to flesh or bone.
+3. Remember that wounds heal but shame is eternal: An insult to honor is far worse than injury to flesh or bone.

-1. Once a contract is made, either your target or yourself must die.
+1. Enforce that once a murder contract is made, either you or your target must die.

-2. Innocents must be left unharmed unless they chose to interfere with a contract.
+2. Leave innocents unharmed unless they chose to interfere with a contract.

-3. Never identify other assassins or those who have hired an assassin’s services.
+3. Never identify other assassins or those who have hired any assassin’s services.

-1. Greed and glory lead to honor; moderation and mediocrity lead to shame.
+1. Remember that greed and glory lead to honor; moderation and mediocrity lead to shame.

 2. Put family before clan; clan before gold; gold before beer; and beer before all else.